scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 can find info on inline asm under the C extensions section of gcc info) we changed the =d (__base) declaration present in the original code to =&d (__base) and this again solved the problem.

-7Chapter 2.
-Building Kernel 0.01
-8Chapter 3.
+## Chapter 3.
 Processor Architecture

 3.1.
 The 386 Architecture

 In this chapter, we deal with the architecture of the 386 processor.
 As we had mentioned in the introduction, this is not a full description of 386, it is intended only to help the reader to cope up with the rigor of the 386 manuals.
 So Keep the manuals nearby and start reading this chapter.
 We avoid explanations on basic things like register set, instruction set etc and present oly matter relevant to understanding the 0.01 code.
 Supplement this by referring the manuals whenever necessary.

 3.1.1.
 Segmentation in 386

 As in 8086, we can divide our programs into segments with a base address and also a limit - the limit feature being absent in 8086.
 In 8086, the base address is generated by multiplying the segment register contents by 16.
 Then the offset is added to it to get the absolute address.